wp-plugins/team-members/readme.txt

 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl.html

 A responsive and clean way to display your team.
-Create new members, add their positions, bios (and more...) and copy-paste the shortcode into any post/page.
+Create members, add their positions, bios (and more...) and copy-paste the shortcode anywhere.

 == Description ==
 [View demo & instructions](http://wpdarko.com/team-members/)